stagedml/pylightnix/docs/Reference.md

 def mkrefpath(r: DRef, items: List[str] = []) -> RefPath
 ```

-Constructs a RefPath out of a reference `ref` and a path within the node
+Construct a RefPath out of a reference `ref` and a path within the node

 <a name="pylightnix.core.store_config"></a>
 ## `store_config()`